ResearchComputing/Documentation/docs/programming/coding-best-practices.md

 It is important to note that like variable naming, whitespace can be utilized in various different styles and approaches.
-Just remember to use whitespace and tabbing in a consistent and intuitive manner throughout your code.
+Just remember to use whitespace and tabbing in a consistent, readable style throughout your code.

 ### Commenting your code

 Commenting may be the most important way to organize and segment code.
-Comments are sections of code that the compiler ignores, but humans can read, and thus can be used to label code and divide it into logical segments to aid users.
-For example, one can label loops, scopes, functions, and other code snippets.
-Lines with comments in code are preceded by a symbol that tells the compiler to ignore that line when compiling, for example “#”, “!” or “;” (the symbol depends on the programming language).
+Comments are sections of code that the compiler ignores, which are useful to label code and segment code.
+For example, one can label loops, scopes, functions, and other code snippets with the expected function of the code.
+Lines with comments in code are preceded by a symbol that tells the compiler/interpretor to ignore that line, for example “#”, “!” or “;” (the symbol depends on the programming language).
 Let’s look at some C++ code that uses no comments vs. comments.